ailuropoda0/Unity-ML-Agents-Penguin-Tutorial/README.md

 ```

 The Library folder in Penguins is not included due to its big size.
+Unity Editor will import necessary libraries when opening Penguin project.

 ### Changes in ML-Agents after 0.13